fishcus/KAP-manual/en/integration/bi/tableau/tableau_server.en.md

   ​             /var/opt/tableau/tableau_server/data/tabsvc/vizqlserver/Datasources/

+  Step 3: Restart Tableau Server to apply the change.

   > **Note：**When configureing ODBC drivers in Tableau Server, make sure that the DSN name is the same as the local.
+  >
+  > The file must be saved with a `.tdc` extension, but the name does not matter.
+  >
+  > The TDC file must be saved on all server nodes for consistent behavior.

 ### Login to Tableau Server